Biology Undergraduate Concentrations

 Undergraduate concentrations in Biology include: Biology ScB, Biology AB, Health & Human Biology AB, Applied Math-Biology ScB, Biochemistry and Molecular Biology ScB, Biophysics ScB, Computational Biology ScB & AB, Biomedical Engineering ScB, and ScB Neuroscience.

-For Biology ScB and AB, and Health & Human Biology AB, concentration advisors are assigned by Dean Katherine Smith after the pre-planning meeting takes place between the prospective concentrator and the Dean or an Academic Advisor.
-See the calendar of available hours and contact the office scheduler at the BUE for a pre-planning appointment.
+For Biology ScB and AB, and Health & Human Biology AB, concentration advisors are assigned by Dean Toni-Marie Achilli after the pre-planning meeting takes place between the prospective concentrator and an Academic Advisor.
+See the calendar of available hours page for more information on scheduling an appointment.

 For students interested in Applied Math-Biology ScB, Biochemistry and Molecular Biology ScB, Biophysics ScB, Computational Biology ScB & AB, Biomedical Engineering ScB, and Neuroscience ScB should contact the advisor(s) listed at the Concentrations pages.